 Talk to us.
 You’ll see the difference.

-Being called for an interview after you’ve applied for a job means you’re one step closer to your next career move, but you’re not quite there yet.
-How you perform in the interview is likely to mean the difference between getting the job and not being successful.
+Being called for interview means you are one step closer to your next career move.
+How you perform can make the difference between getting the job and receiving a rejection.

-Generally speaking there are two types of interview that you can be invited to; a normal/unstructured interview or a competency-based interview.
+Generally speaking, there are two types of interview; a normal/unstructured interview and a competency-based interview.

-A normal or unstructured interview is essentially a conversation where the interviewer will ask questions that are relevant to what they are looking for, while trying to get a general overall impression of you as an individual.
-Questions can seem random and will often be quite open, for example, “What can you offer our company?”
-Questions like this are are meant to gather general information about you without testing any skills or competency.
-Overall, in an unstructured interview you will be judged on the general impression that you leave and this type of interview is therefore likely to be more subjective.
+A normal/unstructured interview is a conversation during which the interviewer will ask questions that are relevant to the role they have advertised.
+They will try to get an overall impression of you as an individual based on your performance.
+Questions can seem random and will often be open ended, for example, “What can you offer our company?”
+Questions like this are are meant to gather information about you without testing any skills or competency.
+Overall, in an unstructured interview, you will be judged on the impression you leave.
+Therefore, this type of interview is likely to be subjective.

-Competency-based interviews, also known as structured or behavioural interviews, are more systematic with each question targeting a specific skill or competency.
-You will be asked questions that centre around your behaviour in specific circumstances and you will need to back these up with with concrete examples.
-Your answer is then matched against a pre-decided criteria and marked accordingly.
-It is worth preparing in advance at least two examples for each competency as it’s not unusual for an interviewer to ask for a second example.
-The list of skills and competencies that can be tested varies depending on the role you’ve applied for but may include:
+Competency-based interviews, also known as structured or behavioural interviews, are systematic.
+Each question will target a specific skill or competency.
+You will be asked questions that centre around your behaviour in certain circumstances, and you will need to evidence these with concrete examples.
+Your answer is then matched against pre-decided criteria and marked accordingly.
+It is worth preparing in advance at least two examples for each competency, as it is not unusual for an interviewer to ask for a second example.
+The list of skills and competencies is dependent on the role you have applied for, but may include: